Adding and Dropping courses prior to the first day of class

 After the first day of a semester, students who have not previously registered for classes, will be allowed to register through the end of late registration with the assistance of an academic advisor.
-Students who have registered for classes and wish to add/drop can do so during the designated dates for late registration.
 These dates will be listed on the online academic calendar and college catalog.
 There is no fee for making a class change during this time period; however, tuition charges may be adjusted which can impact the student’s tuition balance.
 Please refer to Weatherford College’s General Refund Policy.

-KEEP IN MIND: If you never attend a class for which you are enrolled, you will NOT automatically be dropped from that class for non-attendance.
-You are responsible for initiating and completing the drop process.
+If you never attend a class for which you are enrolled, you will NOT automatically be dropped from that class for non-attendance.
+You are responsible for initiating and completing the withdraw process.

-Students who enrolled in a Texas public institution of higher education as a first-time freshman in the fall of 2007 or after are limited to no more than six drops during their undergraduate career.
+Students are limited to no more than six drops during their undergraduate career.
 The six-drop limit includes courses taken at any Texas public institution of higher education.
-All courses dropped after the official day of record for the semester will be included in the six-course limit unless the student withdraws from all classes, or the drop is authorized by an appropriate college official as an approved drop exception.
+All courses dropped after the official day of record for the semester will be included in the six-course limit unless the student withdraws from all classes, or an appropriate college official authorizes the drop as an approved drop exception.